vilroi/blog/content/posts/kea-raw-sockets-and-icmp.md

 ### \#\# Raw Sockets

-More specifically, kea uses a raw socket with the address family set to AF_PACKET.
+Specifically, kea uses a raw socket with the address family set to AF_PACKET.

 Packet sockets allow a process to send and receive layer 2 frames without the kernel's intervention.